 2020 could be a really changing year for the e-commerce industry in the world.
 We have seen a very good turning point in online retail over the past year.
 With the peak at BFCM weekend for Shopify merchants, there was a phenomenal $ 5.1 billion in global sales over the famous four-day sales period – that’s 76% up from 2019.
 Born after Shopify, can Spree beat Shopify or not?
 Let’s get started!

-Both platforms have their strengths and weaknesses, this article will help you analyze those.
+Both platforms Shopify and Spree have their strengths and weaknesses, this article will help you get a clearer look at the differences between Shopify vs Spree.
 Let’s see which platform is most suitable for your website.

 What are Shopify and Spree?